Luís Figo: Inter Milan

 Figo left Real Madrid to join the Italian club Inter Milan in the middle of 2005 on a free transfer after his contract with Madrid had expired.
 This meant that Figo would finally be able to play for a club in Italy, something he had the chance to do before his move to Barcelona, but was scuppered due to a dispute between the two clubs interested, Juventus and Parma.
 During the middle of 2008, Figo's compatriot José Mourinho joined Inter as manager.
 This has been said to please Figo, as he would have several Portuguese teammates during the remainder of his stay at Inter.
 On 16 May 2009, Figo announced his retirement from football, the same day Inter won the 2008–09 title, and re-confirmed this on 30 May; his final game was on 31 May against Atalanta at the San Siro.
 At Javier Zanetti's insistence, Figo captained the side for his last match.
 He received a standing ovation from the crowd as he was substituted by Davide Santon.
 The free-kick he scored in extra time against Roma during the Supercoppa Italiana was his most memorable moment in Italy.

-Figo said, "I am leaving football, not Inter."
-He was interviewed by Inter Channel after his last game against Atalanta and also said, "I hope to be able to help this club to become even greater also after my retirement.
+Figo said: "I am leaving football, not Inter."
+He was interviewed by the Inter Channel after his last game against Atalanta, and also said: "I hope to be able to help this club to become even greater also after my retirement.
 I will certainly work for Inter in the future on the club board.
 I never imagined that I was going to remain here for such a long time.
 What I will never forget is the love that I have received since my first day here from my teammates and president Massimo Moratti.
 I will never forget it; Inter has given me the chance to start a winning cycle with some extraordinary people."
 Figo was on the sidelines when Inter won the 2009–10 UEFA Champions League on 22 May 2010.